lunes, 14 de junio de 2021

 Tutmose III beating his enemies, 15th century b.C.
 Karnak, Egypt.
 Photo: Markh.
 Source: English Wikipedia.

 As the news about her death spread, the leaders of the rival nations considered it was the right time to rise against Egypt.
 They all took the young pharaoh as a faint hearted man!
 But Tutmose III, acting firmly, would smash and submit all them to tribute.
 This situation would remain through all his reign.
-By then, is very likely that his amazed enemies, had come to ask themselves the same that we do: which could have been the secret of Hapshepsut to subdue that great man?
+By then, is very likely that his amazed enemies, had come to ask themselves the same that we do: which could have been the secret of Hapshepsut to subdue such a great man?
 Now, it seems a question without answer...

 Those who are going to die salute you...